 In an economic downturn, the realities of management are that you are likely to have to let people go.

 When the temporary shutdowns and reduced hours have failed to work, many businesses take the next step and start making redundancies.
-Managers are instructed to review roles and select candidates for redundancy, and then break the news to their staff that they’ve lost their job.
+Managers are instructed to review and select roles for redundancy, and then break the news to their staff that they’ve lost their job.

-Usually the focus is on how terrible it is for the person being made redundant, the one losing their income.
+Usually the focus is on how terrible it is for the person whose role is redundant, the one losing their income.
 And that is rightly so.

-But making staff redundant can also be traumatic for managers.
+But telling staff their role is redundant can also be traumatic for managers.
 Often it is an experience for which you are ill-prepared and woefully under-equipped.

-It’s tough to tell someone they’ve been made redundant
+It’s tough to tell someone their role is redundant

-Telling colleagues – who are often friends – they are being made redundant is one of the most emotionally demanding tasks for managers.
+Telling colleagues – who are often friends – their role is redundant is one of the most emotionally demanding tasks for managers.
 The closer the relationship, the harder it is.

 These are people you have recruited, mentored and developed.
 You have forged relationships with them over the years, spending many hours with them both professionally and personally.
 They’ve told you about their hopes and concerns, you may have shared yours.